maolan/maolan.github.io/content/shortcuts.md

 ### Automation Lanes

-Left click empty area
+Right drag empty area

-Insert automation point at the cursor position
+Draw a straight automation ramp between the press and release points (same interaction as the MIDI controller lane).
+A click without movement inserts a single point.

 Right click point